Kostoulas, Achilleas (MA and PhD alumnus)

 Hello and welcome to this space!

-I am a language teacher educator, currently working at the at the Department of Primary Education of the University of Thessaly in Volos, Greece.
+I am an applied linguist and language teacher educator, currently working at the at the Department of Primary Education of the University of Thessaly in Volos, Greece.
 I am in this space because I graduated from the University of Manchester in 2015, but I have been around in one way or another since 2004, and I don’t think I ever really left.

 My studies in Manchester

 My connection to the University of Manchester started in 2004, when I applied for the MA TESOL programme.
-That was a time of major changes in the Manchester MA community: some of the people who helped to build the MA programme were retiring, but their legacy was still there (and I think that it still is, to some extent); and new people, like Juup Stelma and Julian Edge, were coming in or returning.
+That was a time of major changes in the Manchester MA community: some of the people who helped to build the MA programme were retiring, but their legacy was still there (and, to some extent, I think that it still is); and new people, like Juup Stelma and Julian Edge, were coming in or returning.
 However, it was Richard Fay who had the unenviable task of guiding me through my first semesters and helping me make the transition from the Greek academic culture to the UK academia.
 It’s been a long time now since we first had coffee in Monastiraki Square in Greece, and I consider every moment we spent together a privilege.

 I did a lot of work that I am proud of while I was affiliated with Manchester.
 This included an article with Magdalena and Paul reporting on our collaboration as a cohort, some contributions to the Researching Multilingually project, and several book chapters and conference presentations connected to my PhD.
 I eventually revised my thesis, and had it published as a monograph, A Language School as a Complex SystemBut the one thing that I treasure the most from my Manchester experience has been the powerful sense of belonging that comes from being part of this community.